diekhans/uniprotFeatMap/README.md

 A file `*.ref.tsv` file is created when annotations are mapped to using in mapping `annotMapId`s back to the UniProt feature and transcript.

-Distortion decorators will have an addition disruption index add the annotMapId to make them unique.
+Disruption decorators will have an addition disruption index appended to annotMapId to make them unique.